Case Overview

 Episodic neurologic worsening, including limb weakness and sensory changes

-Re-examine the full longitudinal record as a unified case
+Re-examine the full longitudinal record as an integrated case

-Identify patterns that may not be apparent in isolated specialty evaluations
+Identify patterns not readily apparent in isolated specialty evaluations